University Administrative Policies

 4. Monitoring Sub-Recipients

 A sub-recipient is defined as a legally constituted organization or institution that helps the prime recipient (grantee) carry out the scope of work identified in the proposal.
 The University monitors sub-recipients for performance, costs, and compliance with applicable regulations including reporting requirements.
 In addition, as a prime recipient of federal grant funds, the University is viewed as the sponsor of the activity and must monitor the activities of sub-recipients.
-OMB Circular A-133 "Audits of Institutions of Higher Education and Other Non-Profit Institutions" requires that the prime recipient be responsible for activities of the sub-recipients, monitor their performance, and review their audits.
+The Uniform Guidance in Section 200.331 ("Requirements for Pass-Through Entities") requires that the prime recipient monitor the activities of the sub-recipients; evaluate their risk of noncompliance with federal statutes, regulations, and the terms and conditions of the subaward; monitor their performance; and review their audits.

 4.1.
 Principal Investigator